madfam-io/plinto/claudedocs/implementation-reports/resend-integration-status.md

 ## Overview

-Resend is the established email service provider for Plinto.
+Resend is the established email service provider for Janua.
 The integration is **production-ready** with comprehensive email templates and delivery tracking.

 ---